flatmapit/hl7-view/README.md

   - **Medical**: DICOM, HL7-SCP-ECG
 - View documents in a modal overlay (images, PDFs, HTML, XML, audio, video)
 - Download extracted documents
+- Copy segments and individual fields to clipboard
+- Download HL7 message for use with HL7 Spy
 - Load sample HL7 message for testing
+- **Privacy**: All processing happens locally in your browser - your data never leaves your device

 ## Technical Details

 The application is a single HTML file with embedded CSS and JavaScript.
-It runs entirely in the browser with no server required.
+It runs entirely in the browser with no server required. **All data processing happens locally - your HL7 messages never leave your device.**

+### HL7 Parsing
+- Automatically detects HL7 version from MSH-12 field (defaults to 2.5)
+- Displays field names for common segments (MSH, PID, OBX, OBR, PV1, ORC, NTE, AL1, DG1, PR1)
+- Shows all fields in each segment with expandable long fields
+- Supports copy-to-clipboard for segments and individual fields

+### Document Extraction
 Document extraction works by:
 - Parsing OBX segments with Value Type "ED" (Encapsulated Data) or "RP" (Reference Pointer)
 - Extracting base64-encoded data from OBX-5 field